 By Aaron Lee.
 Last Updated 17th February 2021.
 Within this guide, we are going to take a look at horse riding accident claims in detail.
 In doing so, we are going to provide extremely informative advice.
 However, if at any point you happen to have a question relating to horse riding accident claims, please speak to one of our advisers.

-Whilst horse riding can be a very enjoyable pursuit and owing or riding a horse is a good way to explore the countryside, those working with or riding horses on a regular basis can be exposed to the risk of a horse riding injury.
-It should be noted that whilst it is not commonly thought to be, horse riding can be one of the most dangerous sporting activities people regularly participate in, with there being a variety of horse riding injuries from the mild to the life-altering severe.
-As a result of the potential dangers of horse riding, and though the number of people regularly riding horses is small, horse riding accidents happen on a regular basis.
+Whilst horse riding can be a very enjoyable pursuit and owing or riding a horse is a good way to explore the countryside, those working with or riding horses regularly can be exposed to the risk of a horse riding injury.
+While it is not commonly thought to be, horse riding can be one of the most dangerous sporting activities people regularly participate in, with there being a variety of horse riding injuries from the mild to the life-altering severe.
+As a result of the potential dangers of horse riding, and though the number of people regularly riding horses is small, horse riding accidents happen regularly.

 Horse Riding Dangers

-Whilst a horse riding accident could be the result of actions or negligence in the part of the rider, or other person injured, they can be caused by someone else’s actions.
-So, what should you do if suffered a horse riding injury as a result of an accident which was not your fault?
-Injuries can happen to new riders, if they are placed on a horse which is not safe, or through events carried out when conditions (such as the weather) are dangerous.
-If your horse riding injury was caused by a third party, or was the result of an accident which was not your fault, you could be eligible to make a horse riding injury claim.
+Whilst a horse riding accident could result from actions or negligence on the part of the rider, or other person injured, they can be caused by someone else’s actions.
+So, what should you do if you suffered a horse riding injury as a result of an accident which was not your fault?
+Injuries can happen to new riders if placed on a horse that is not safe, or through events carried out when conditions (such as the weather) are dangerous.
+If your horse riding injury was caused by a third party or was the result of an accident which was not your fault, you could be eligible to make a horse riding injury claim.
 Please take a look at our guide on horse riding accident claims to learn more.